imcousin/mmd_tech_challenge_nov_2021/README.md

     DB_USER=mmdadmin
     DB_PASSWORD=mmdadmin123
    ```
+5. Uncomment the server/index.js line 28 to enable remote connection to mongodb cloud.
+And comment out line 30 to disable container db.
-5. Open 1 terminal for each client and server.
+6. Open 1 terminal for each client and server.
 Use npm to start both application in their folder separatly.
    ```sh
     npm start
    ```